 Are you planning a new wireless network for your company and wondering what your new WiFi network will cost?
 Or do you have an existing WiFi network that’s either too slow, too unreliable, or not secure?

 If you’re feeling a little overwhelmed by the whole process and have no idea where to start, you’re not alone.

 In a digital-first world, so much of your company’s success depends on its ability to adopt the technology it needs to compete.
 When so many of your end users are connecting to your WiFi with their smartphones, tablets, or laptops, you don’t want to have all of your business applications running on top of slow, flimsy, clunky wireless network infrastructure.

 But unless you’re a pro at researching and buying a wireless network, you may not even know the right questions to ask.
 And the technology changes so quickly; what you knew a year or two ago may not even be relevant.

 Plus, as enterprise wireless has evolved, being an IT or computer networking generalist won’t cut it.
 Way too much is on the line.

 And of course, no company can afford to write a blank check for their WiFi -- either initially or on an ongoing basis.

-In this blog post, you’ll learn about WiFi planning, how the WiFi design process works, and budgeting for WiFi as a service for your new WiFi network.
+In this blog post, you’ll learn about WiFi planning, how the WiFi design process works, and budgeting for your new WiFi network.